 The main institutions of the EU are outlined below:

-- The Court of Justice of the European Union (generally known as the European Court of Justice, or ECJ) is a system of courts comprising the Court of Justice, the General Court and various specialist courts.
+• The Court of Justice of the European Union (CJEU) is a system of courts comprising the Court of Justice, the General Court and various specialist courts.
 These courts ensure that EU law is applied and observed.